 There are many examples of such mountains in the Negev Desert.
 Mt.
 Arqub, Mt.
 Rahma, Mt.
 Mehia, Mt.
 Ardon, Mt.
 Ramon, Mt.
 Tzuriaz, Mount Masa, Mt.
 Karkom, and more are all prominent mountains in the Central Negev Desert with a rich concentration of religious sites such as burials, temples, Masseboth, and rock art.

 The Bible’s references different places, in the Negev Desert, from which God appeared: Sinai, Edom, Seir, and Paran: “YHWH, when thou went out of Seir, when thou marched out of the field of Edom, the earth trembled……” (Judges 5: 4).
 The LORD came from Sinai, and rose up from Seir unto them; he shined forth from mount Faran…” (Deuteronomy 33: 2).
-This is the worship and the dwelling area of the Shasu tribes.
+This is the worship and dwelling area of the Shasu tribes.
 The numerous names for Mount Sinai mentioned in the Bible include the Mountain of God, Mount Horeb, Mount Seir, Mount Elohim, Mount Paran, which are holy mountains in this region, each probably a pilgrimage places for the dispersed tribe.

 Rock Art the Names of Israel God

-Numerous Negev Rock art found in the Negev Desert depicts the Shasu god name, which later became the God of Israel.
+Numerous Negev Rock art found in the Negev Desert depict the Shasu god name, which later became the God of Israel.
 The Negev Desert is the only place where early explicit names of God have been found.
-Fig. 5 (see article Gods Names) shows examples of engraved God’s name.
+Fig.5 shows examples of engraved God’s name (see also article Gods Names).
 The prevalent engraving reads YAH, which is similar to the Shasu god YAHU.
 Yahu was the God of nomadic shepherds in the wilderness, the southern region of Canaan, as Egyptian documents testify.
 What distinguished Israel from other emerging Iron Age neighboring cultures was the belief in Yahweh as the national god.
 This strengthens the hypothesis that the nomads who engraved god’s name were an important part of Israel’s past.